 What does open access mean?

-What is the green path?
+What is the green route?

-What is the golden path?
+What is the golden route?

-The "golden path" (external link) refers to the primary publication of academic papers via an open-access publisher.
+The "golden route" (external link) refers to the primary publication of academic papers via an open-access publisher.
 ETH Zurich supports this route by enabling its members to publish for free or with a discount in a series of open access journals.

 What is ETH Zurich's open-access policy?